Who Can File a Wrongful Death Claim?

 When we turn directly to Washington law, we can see that wrongful death occurs when “the death of a person is caused by the wrongful act, neglect, or default of another” (Wash.
 Rev. Code § 4.20.010 (2021)).

-There are a variety of ways that these cases arise throughout this state, including vehicle accidents caused by negligent drivers, medical malpractice, intentional acts of violence, premises liability accidents, and more.
+There are a variety of ways that these cases arise throughout this state, including vehicle accidents in Seattle, caused by negligent drivers, medical malpractice, intentional acts of violence, premises liability accidents, and more.

 Who Can File These Lawsuits?